starvagrant/toh/toh.markdown/road_trip_in_red.md

 “I need a second opinion.”

-“I have a little time to spare.
+“I have a little time to spare."
+He told the mysterious caller, which was technically true if he didn't mind not being prepared for his classes.
 You at the Starbucks eight miles east, near highway 52?”

 “That's the one.”